 Situated in the picturesque James and Ethel Gray Park in Melrose, Acrobranch is an exciting aerial adventure where zip lines, Tarzan swings, nets, bridges, and other fun obstacles take children and adults from tree to tree.
 Truly, a place you have to visit if you’re in Johannesburg with kids.
 This outdoor activity is really a good option to bring out that extra dose of energy and enthusiasm in kids also testing and honing their balance, focus, and strength all the way.
 Several courses are available to meet different levels of ability and age groups.
 It will be a perfect entertainment that keeps the kids going for hours on end.

 Kids are informed of the safety regulations by qualified guides, who are constantly around making sure that the rules are adhered to.
 There’s also an AcroTwig Bungee jump which will have your little ones safely soaring 8 meters high facilitated by both a harness as well as trampoline.
+This is one of those activities everybody will enjoy, which is basic when traveling with children.

 To complete the package of fun, there’s a restaurant on-site and you can also indulge in a small picnic or braai with friends and family, at the lush green forest replete with scattered picnic benches that can be pre-booked.